dvdbisong/dvdbisong.github.io/_posts/2019-03-27-end-to-end-kubeflow-pipelines-kubeflow-for-poets.md

 5. Deploy the model for serving on Cloud MLE.

 ## Create a container image for each component
 First, we'll package the client and runtime code into a Docker image.
 This image also contains the secure service account key to authenticate against GCP.
-For example, the component to transform the dataset using Dataflow has the following files built into ints image:
+For example, the component to transform the dataset using Dataflow has the following files built into its image:

 |__ `DataflowTransform`
 |______ `Dockerfile` : Dockerfile to build the Docker image.